kurtosis-tech/autogpt-package/README.md

 Follow along the official guide [here](https://github.com/Significant-Gravitas/Auto-GPT#%EF%B8%8F-openai-api-keys-configuration-%EF%B8%8F)

-## Can I pass any other configuration
+## How to pass other configuration

 To pass any other configuration listed [here](https://github.com/Significant-Gravitas/Auto-GPT/blob/master/.env.template); pass the argument wrapped inside a dictionary called `env` for example to change `RESTRICT_TO_WORKSPACE` to `False` run using